The 6th of December is St Nicholas Day.

 In Bulgaria, the day is called “Nikulden.”
 There his role as protector of fishermen and sailors is emphasized.
 Food is left on the dining table all day for visitors.
 Carp, cooked in dough, called ” ribnik”, is traditionally served.
 Carp is seen as the servant of St Nicholas.

 To make ribnik, the carp is scaled first, then the fins cut off and it’s cleaned out inside.
 A small bone at the top of the carp’s head, called the “bitter bone” or “pearl button”, must be removed or the fish will acquire a bitter taste when cooked.
 (You don’t throw the fish bones in the garbage; you have to burn them or bury them or return them to water, so that you will have a good harvest next year.)
 The fish is then washed, dried, brushed with lemon juice or acidulated water and let stand an hour, then wrapped in yeast-risen dough, and baked.
 You then take the ribnik to church to get it blessed.

 The ribnik is served with cabbage or grape leaves stuffed with vegetables, boiled bulgar wheat, peppers, beans and breads.

 There are many legends about his life.
-The gifts for children stems from this legend: A man had no dowries for his 3 daughters, so that they could get married.
+The gifts for children stems from the following legend: a man had no dowries for his three daughters so that they could get married.
 Three nights in a row, Nicholas, a rich man despite his life in the Church, threw a bag of gold coins through an open window for each of the daughters (some versions say it was over time, not all at once).
 As for his being the protector of children, he reputedly brought back to life three children who had been killed an by innkeeper who stuffed their bodies into a barrel of brine.